agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 >GiveDirectly (one of GiveWell’s top recommended charities), which was
 >founded by economics PhD students.

-In addition we get adovocacy position

-The ability to get a job is very high.
-Academic work seems to be very important cause of its impact.
+Academic work also seems to be very important because of the impact it can have.
+In addition we get to also perform advocacy.
+Apparently economics PhD's are taken quite seriously with their ideas and inputs.

 >Economics professors get a lot freedom to do research across a wide
 >range of topics and disciplines, which gives you great option value
 >for future research.

+And finally, the FCC seems to be quite good that you can go into any field related to statistics and critical thinking, such as Data Science, Management Consulting, Finance etc... with the odds of getting a job being quite high.

 **Skills**

 - Excellent job prospects

 	Lowest unemployment rate amongst any science and engineering PhD's

 - Can go into wide variety of jobs after PhD (highly transferable)